zengm-games/facesjs/README.md

 ## Credits

-[dumbmatter](https://github.com/dumbmatter) wrote most of the code, [TravisJB89](https://github.com/TravisJB89) made most of the graphics, [Lia Cui](https://liacui.carrd.co/) made most of the female graphics, and [gurushida](https://github.com/gurushida) wrote the code to export faces as SVG strings.
+[dumbmatter](https://github.com/dumbmatter) wrote most of the code, [TravisJB89](https://github.com/TravisJB89) made most of the graphics, [Lia Cui](https://liacui.carrd.co/) made most of the female graphics, [gurushida](https://github.com/gurushida) wrote the code to export faces as SVG strings, and [tomkennedy22](https://github.com/tomkennedy22) wrote most of the editor UI code.